Vrezerino/Tegachan/README.md

 styles that mostly utilize Tailwind CSS, light and dark mode themes, so far four discussion boards (Technology, Music, Outdoors, Random), and thread starter and reply posting forms.
-Image files that are uploaded with new posts, are hosted on Amazon S3 cloud object storage, and the posts themselves are inserted into a MongoDB Atlas document-oriented database.
+Image files that are uploaded with new posts, are hosted on Amazon S3 cloud object storage, and the posts themselves are inserted into a Neon PostgreSQL database.

 This was not created by using any imageboard templates.
 It is made from scratch.